vntodorov/DeFi/README.md

 # DeFi
-DeFi smart contracts.
-Project coming soon.
+DeFi smart contract.
+The project is coming soon.